Appearance

 apply_withdrawal(withdrawal)

-for addr in touched_addresses:
+for addr in get_touched_addresses(tx):

-if addr not in collected_accesses:
+if addr not in accesses:

-collected_accesses[addr] = {
+accesses[addr] = {

-'storage_writes': {}, # slot -> [(tx_index, value)]
+'storage_writes': {}, # slot -> [(index, value)]

 'storage_reads': set(),